mrinmaydev/principles/content/about.md

 But you have come here for a reason, haven't you?
 So, I want to make sure you know what you're surfing.

-Principles is a portfolio website of mine🙂, which is also one of my dream projects - a static site deployed on the Internet Computer(or, more intuitively, the WEB 3.0) with a major contributor being Dfinity(I assure you to make a separate article on this subject, and hopefully it is up already by the time you're reading this).
+Principles is a portfolio website of mine, which is also one of my dream projects - a static site deployed on the Internet Computer(or, more intuitively, the WEB 3.0) with a major contributor being Dfinity(I assure you to make a separate article on this subject, and hopefully it is up already by the time you're reading this).
 Here are few things I wish to deliver to my viewers through Principles -

 -   My principles framed around this world as a teenager.